This word is a student’s best friend and a concert-goer’s most dreaded nightmare. Take these two signs:

 Now that we’ve traveled (and not travelled, thanks to the same rule) through the spelling rules of British vs. American English, let’s look at the exception.
 Yes, there’s always an exception.

-The word cancellation is almost always spelled with two ls, no matter where you are.
+The word cancellation is solidly spelled with two l’s, no matter where you are.

-Think of it like this.
-When you turn the verb “cancel” into past tense, the word stays the same number of syllables (two), so it’s a matter of location whether you use two l’s or one.
-The -ation that turns the word into a noun, on the other hand, puts a whole new syllable (in fact, two) after the l.
-The double-l is a like a bridge to those new syllables.
-At least, that’s one way to keep your ls in line.
+Think of it like this: When you turn the verb cancel into the past tense, the word stays the same number of syllables (two), so it’s a matter of location whether you use two l’s or one.
+The -ation that turns the word into a noun, on the other hand, puts adds two whole new syllables after the l.
+The double l is a like a bridge to those new syllables.
+At least, that’s one way to keep your l’s in line.

-Now you can consider your confusion about those words canceled.
+Now you can consider your confusion about these words canceled.
 Cheers!